jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 ### Conclusions

-I love the alpine butterfly as a bend, a shank, and a hitch.
+I love the alpine butterfly as a bend, a shank, and a loop.
 It's versatile and easy to tie, so I'm happy to confirm that it consistently refuses to slip.

 The Simple-Simon-crossover bend is my own creation.
 In this test it